 Cádiz is one of the oldest continuously inhabited cities in Western Europe, with archaeological remains dating back 3100 years.
 Founded by the Phoenicians, it was the trading port with the Americas during the 18th and 19th centuries.

-It is steeped in history and its walls are like an atmospheric art gallery from a bygone age, covered with various bullfighting memorabilia it also has a large portrait of Franco which hungs, upside-down (obviously he is not the flavour of the month here!).
+It is steeped in history and its walls are like an atmospheric art gallery from a bygone age, covered with various bullfighting memorabilia it also has a large portrait of Franco which hangs, upside-down (obviously he is not the flavour of the month here!).

 It serves excellent tapas at the bar which includes its fabulous and famous chicharrones de Cádiz.
-Locals and tourists alike, tuck into thin slices of soft, fatty pork, adorned simply, with, sea salt and a splash lemon.
+Locals and tourists alike, tuck into thin slices of soft, fatty pork, adorned simply, with, sea salt and a splash of lemon.